Meralle/superblog/README.md

 1. Install npm stuff `npm i`
 2. Copy some of dependencies that required in your new folder and remove the others like ( `webpack`, `materialize`,`mongoose`, `pug`, `axios`, `express`)
+    - using in the app database - MongoDB

      *  ```npm install```